w3c/yml2vocab/README.md

 The script in the directory generates RDFS vocabulary files in JSON and Turtle formats, plus a human readable HTML file containing the vocabulary in RDFa, based on a simple vocabulary definition in a CSV file.
 Neither the script nor the CSV format is prepared for complex vocabularies; its primary goal is to simplify the generation of simple, straightforward RDFS vocabularies without, for instance, sophisticated OWL statements.

+When running, the script relies on two files:

+1. The `vocabulary.csv` file, containing the definition cells for the vocabulary.
+2. The `template.html` file, used to create the HTML file version of the vocabulary.

 ## Definition of the vocabulary in the CSV file

 The vocabulary is defined in a CSV file, which contains the following columns: `category`, `id`, `property`, `value`, `label`, `upper value`, `domain`, `range`, `deprecated`, `comment`, and `see also`.
 The `category` column defines the category of the row, and the interpretation of the row's content (that is, of the other columns) depends on this category.